Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 #### Q50.
 Your supervisor asks you to create a machine learning system that will help your human resources department classify jobs applicants into well defined groups.
 What type of system are you more likely to recommend?

--[ ] an unsupervised machine learning system that clusters together the best candidates. -[ ] you would not recommend a machine learning system for this type of project. -[ ] a deep learning artificial neural network that relies on petabytes of employment data. -[x] a supervised machine learning system that classifies applicants into existing groups.
+- [ ] an unsupervised machine learning system that clusters together the best candidates.
+- [ ] you would not recommend a machine learning system for this type of project.
+- [ ] a deep learning artificial neural network that relies on petabytes of employment data.
+- [x] a supervised machine learning system that classifies applicants into existing groups.

 #### Q51.
 You and your data science team have 1 TB of example data.
 What do you typically do with that data?